Irish traditional music: Instruments used in traditional Irish music

 The most common instruments used in Irish traditional dance music, whose history goes back several hundred years, are the fiddle, tin whistle, flute and Uilleann pipes.
 Instruments such as button accordion and concertina made their appearances in Irish traditional music late in the 19th century.
 The 4-string tenor banjo, first used by Irish musicians in the US in the 1920s, is now fully accepted.
 The guitar was used as far back as the 1930s first appearing on some of the recordings of Michael Coleman and his contemporaries.
 The bouzouki only entered the traditional Irish music world in the late 1960s.

 The word bodhrán, indicating a drum, is first mentioned in a translated English document in the 17th century.
 The saxophone featured in recordings from the early 20th century most notably in Paddy Killoran's Pride of Erin Orchestra.
 Cèilidh bands of the 1940s often included a drum set and stand-up bass as well as saxophones.
 Traditional harp-playing died out in the late 18th century, and was revived by the McPeake Family of Belfast, Derek Bell, Mary O'Hara and others in the mid-20th century.
 Although often encountered, it plays a fringe role in Irish Traditional dance music.

 The piano is commonly used for accompaniment.
-In the early 20th century piano accompaniment was prevalent on the 78rpm records featuring Michael Coleman, James Morrison, John McKenna, PJ Conlon and many more.
-On many of these recordings the piano accompaniment was woeful because the backers were unfamiliar with Irish music.
+In the early 20th century, piano accompaniment was prevalent on the 78 rpm records featuring Michael Coleman, James Morrison, John McKenna, PJ Conlon and many more.
+On many of these recordings, the piano accompaniment was woeful because the backers were unfamiliar with Irish music.
 However, Morrison avoided using the studio piano players and hand-picked his own.
 The vamping style used by these piano backers has largely remained.
 There has been a few recent innovators such as Mícheál Ó Súilleabháin, Brian McGrath, Liam Bradley, Josephine Keegan, Ryan Molloy and others.